SirRmelTheThird/HyperJump/README.md

 ### Design

 The dice system is abstracted through dice interfaces and implementations.
-This allows the game to use either a single die, double dice, or fixed dice for replay/testing.
+This allows the game to use either a random double dice / single dice, or for this example a fixed single dice for replay and testing.

 ### SOLID Principles Used